-- (ii) One year has passed since the forbearance measures were extended. - (iii) Following the forbearance measures and according to the post-forbearance conditions, there is no past due amount or concerns regarding the full repayment of the exposure. - (iv) No unlikely-to-pay criteria exist for the debtor. - (v) The debtor has made post-forbearance payments of a non-insignificant amount of capital (different capital thresholds exist according to the facility type).

-New default definition effective from 1 January 2021

-From 1 January 2021 two regulatory guidelines come into force that affect NPE classification and Days-Past-Due calculation.
-Specifically, the RTS on the Materiality Threshold of Credit Obligations Past Due (EBA/RTS/2016/0), and the Guideline on the Application of the Definition of Default under article 178 (EBA/RTS/2016/07).

-J J NPEs (continued) As a result of the above, the following changes will come into effect: 1.New Days-past-Due (DPD) counter: The new counter will begin counting DPD as soon as the arrears or excesses of an exposure reach the materiality threshold (rather than the first day of presenting any amount of arrears in excesses).
-Similarly, the counter will be set to zero when the arrears or excesses drop below the materiality thresholds.
-Payments to the exposure that do not impact the materiality of the remaining arrears / excesses will not impact the counter.
-New default definition effective from 1 January 2021 1.The NPE exit criteria will change and will now include: (i) a 3 month probation period for non-forborne exposures (ii) the exit of non-performing forborne accounts will become aligned with the distressed restructuring exit criteria i.e. a period of one year has passed since the latest of the following events: a.
-The restructuring date b.
-The date the exposure is classified as non-performing c.
-The payment of interest and capital for at least 12 months 2.
-As per the new definition of default, the 20% materiality threshold and the NPE due to >90 DPD will no longer apply for non-retail exposures i.e. any non-performing exposure of the customer, for any reason, will result in a non-performing classification at customer level.
-NPE coverage ratio (previously 'NPE Provisioning coverage ratio') The NPE coverage ratio is calculated as the allowance for expected loan credit losses (as defined) over NPEs (as defined).
+NPEs (continued) NPEs may cease to be considered as non-performing only when all of the following conditions are met: (i) The extension of forbearance measures does not lead to the recognition of impairment or default. (ii) One yeart has passed since the forbearance measures were extended. (iii) Following the forbearance measures and according to the post-forbearance conditions, there is no past due amount or concerns regarding the full repayment of the exposure. (iv) No unlikely-to-pay criteria exist for the debtor. (v) The debtor forbearance payments of a non-insignificant amount of capital (different capital thresholds exist according to the facility type).
+Non-performing non-forborne exposures cease to be considered as NPEs and in such case are transferred out of Stage 3, only when all conditions for which the exposures were classified originally as NPEs, cease to apply.
+When an account exits Stage 3, it is transferred to Stage 2 for a probationary period of 6 months.
+At the end of this period, the significant increase in credit risk (SICR) trigger is activated and the loas is either transferred to stage 1 or remains in Stage 2.
+The reversal of previous unrecognised interest on loans and advances to customers that no longer meet Stage 3 criteria is presented in Credit losses to cover credit risk on loans and advances to customers.
+New default definition effective from 1 January 2021: Form 1 January 2021 two regulatory guidelines came into ofree that affect NPE classification and Days-Past-Due calculation.
+More specifically, these are the RTS on the Materiality Threshold of Credit Obligations Past Due (EBA/RTS/2016/06), and the Guideline on the Application of the Definition of Default under article 178 (EBA/RTS/2016/07).
+As a result of lowing changes came into effect as from 1 January 2021: 1.
+New Days-past-Due (DPD) counter.
+The new counter will begin counting UPD as soon as the arrears or excesses drop below the materiality threshold.
+Payments towards the exposure that do nor teuke the interestive daves discrete the latest NPE coverage ratio (previously 'NPE Provisioning coverage ratio') The NPE coverage ratio is calculated as the allowance for expected loan credit losses (as defined) over NPEs (as defined).
 NPE ratio NPEs ratio is calculated as the NPEs as per EBA (as defined) divided by gross loans (as defined).
 NPEs sales NPE sales refer to sales of NPE portfolios completed in each period and contemplated sale transactions, as well as potential further NPE sales, at each reporting date, irrespective of whether or not they met the held for sale classification criteria at the reporting dates.
 They include both Project Helix and Project Helix 2, as well as other portfolios.
-Non-legacy Relates to all business lines excluding Restructuring and Recoveries Division ("RRD"), REMU and non-core overseas exposures Phased-in Capital Conservation Buffer (CCB) In accordance with the legislation in Cyprus which has been set for all credit institutions, the applicable rate of the CCB is 1.25% for 2017, 1.875% for 2018 and 2.5% for 2019 (fully phased-in).
-NSFR The NSFR is calculated as the amount of "available stable funding" (ASF) relative to the amount of "required stable funding" (RSF), on the basis of Basel III standards.
-Its calculation is a SREP requirement.
-The EBA NSFR will be enforced as a regulatory ratio under CRR II in June 2021. ому Open Market Value Operating profit Comprises profit before Total loan credit losses, impairments and provisions (as defined), tax, (profit)/loss attributable to non-controlling interests and non-recurring items (as defined). p.p. percentage points